xebialabs/xebialabs.github.com/releases/3.0/tomcat-pluginmanual.markdown

 * **target(java.io.Serializable)**: Target
 * _appBase(STRING)_: aaabsolute path of the directory where wars are deployed.
 Only needed when context path specified in the mapping is different from the war name
 * _contextRoot(STRING)_: Context root to deploy to
-* _ejbReferences(List of com.xebialabs.deployit.ci.mapping.EjbReference)_: Specifies the mapping from ejb reference jndi names and locals used in the web.xml to bean jndi names available in middleware
+* _ejbReferences(List<com.xebialabs.deployit.ci.mapping.EjbReference>)_: Specifies the mapping from ejb reference jndi names and locals used in the web.xml to bean jndi names available in middleware
 * _exploded(BOOLEAN)_: Explode the war file on tomcat server (does not work when using the Tomcat manager).
-* _keyValuePairs(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Key Value Pairs
+* _keyValuePairs(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Key Value Pairs
 * _placeholderFormat(ENUM)_: Placeholder Format
     * Values: [SPRING, WINDOWS_SHELL, STARS, NONE]
-* _resourceEnvironmentEntryReferences(List of com.xebialabs.deployit.ci.mapping.ResourceReference)_: Specifies the mapping from resource environment references jndi names and types used in the web.xml to resource references jndi names available in middleware
+* _resourceEnvironmentEntryReferences(List<com.xebialabs.deployit.ci.mapping.ResourceReference>)_: Specifies the mapping from resource environment references jndi names and types used in the web.xml to resource references jndi names available in middleware
-* _resourceReferences(List of com.xebialabs.deployit.ci.mapping.ResourceReference)_: Specifies the mapping from resource references jndi names and types used in the web.xml to resource references jndi names available in middleware
+* _resourceReferences(List<com.xebialabs.deployit.ci.mapping.ResourceReference>)_: Specifies the mapping from resource references jndi names and types used in the web.xml to resource references jndi names available in middleware
 * _virtualHost(STRING)_: Virtual host to deploy to